depthfirstlearning/depthfirstlearning.com/_drafts/2018-06-24-DeepStack.markdown

 blurb: "In this curriculum, you will explore game theory and counterfactual
         regret minimization in order to understand techniques for solving two person zero-sum games of incomplete information."
+feedback: true
 ---

+(Thank you to Marc Lanctot, Michael (DeepStack), Michael Bowling, Joan Bruna, Martin Arjovsky, and <students> for contributing to this guide.)

 # Why